A boy holding a flag watches a past Auburn's Veterans Day Parade. Credit: JSSWA Washington National Guard/Flickr CC

 Ceremonies and events

-Discounts and deals
+Discounts and deals for all

-- Everyone can enjoy free access to our country's amazing national parks on Veterans Day (Sunday, Nov.
+Everyone can enjoy free access to our country's amazing national parks on Veterans Day (Thursday, Nov.
 11; free).

-- Veterans and current service members can pull up to one of Brown Bear Car Wash's tunnel locations and get a free car wash on Veterans Day; for others who get their car washed, Brown Bear will donate $1 to Puget Sound Honor Flight (Sunday, Nov.
+Veterans and current service members can pull up to one of Brown Bear Car Wash's tunnel locations and get a free car wash on Veterans Day; for others who get their car washed, Brown Bear will donate $1 to Puget Sound Honor Flight (Thursday, Nov.
 11).